 Changes in accounting policies are only made when required by proper accounting practices or the change provides more reliable or relevant information about the effect of transactions, other events and conditions on the authority's financial position or financial performance.
-Where a material change is made, it is applied retrospectively (unless stated otherwise) by v.
-Employee Benefits vi.
-Financial Instruments
+Where a material change is made, it is applied retrospectively (unless stated otherwise) by adjusting opening balances and comparative amounts for the prior period, as if the new policy had always been applied.
 Material errors discovered in prior period figures are corrected retrospectively by amending opening balances and comparative amounts for the prior period.